2025 Tours

 - These tours are available for limited group sizes and must be registered for in advance.

-- Please indicate your interest in having your son or daughter join a tour on the Release and Indemnification Form.
+- Please indicate your interest in having your student join a tour on the Release and Indemnification Form.
 [1]

-- Parents/ guardians need to make arrangements to get your son or daughter to and from the tours
+- Parents/guardians need to make arrangements to get their student to and from the tours.

 Do you really know who is living in and visiting your backyard?
 Sometimes it is hard to see critters but they leave traces of their presence behind - scat, holes, and nests.
 Become an investigator and discover who lives and lurks in The Arboretum!
 We will start and conclude at the Arboretum Kiosk located on Arboretum Road past Alumni house.
 Maximum 15 participants.
 Dress for the weather.